yasen-petrov/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 * If transaction event logs are being used to populate the metrics database, you must also update the `sourceEventLogDir` property in the Node Manager configuration if you change this directory.

 **System event frequency (secs)**: Specifies how often in seconds that a system entry is written to each event log file.
 Defaults to `60` seconds.
-For more details, see [Event log system entries](#event-log-system-entries).

 **Maximum disk space for event logs (MB)**: Specifies the maximum amount of disk space used for event logs.
 When the directory reaches the specified limit, the oldest log files are deleted.
 Defaults to `1024` MB.